-Our story and why a speed management plan Our Vision As our region grows, there will be more people walking, cycling, using public transport, and driving on our roads in future.
-Our vision is that every one of them including children, the elderly, and differently abled - is able to move about our city easily and safely in ways that contribute to their health and well-being.
+1 Our story and why a speed management plan

+An achievable vision: everyone alive, healthy, and well on our roads As our region grows, there will be more people walking, cycling, using public transport, and driving on our roads in future.
+Our vision is that every one of them - including children, the elderly, and differently abled - is able to move about our city easily and safely in ways that contribute to their health and well-being.
 Katoa, Ka Ora (Auckland's Speed Management Plan) is another step towards achieving this vision.
+We've already set safe speed limits for more than 3000 roads, or almost 40% of Auckland's road network.

-Vision
+Our Vision

+Why speed matters.
 Partnering to create a safe system.
+The Land Transport Rule: Setting of Speed Limits 2022 (the Rule), requires all road controlling authorities across Aotearoa New Zealand, including Auckland Transport, to develop speed management plans.
 Katoa, Ka Ora is Auckland's speed management plan.
 It includes roads controlled by Auckland Transport and Auckland Council.
 This 2024-7 plan is a living document, and able to respond to community requests and needs for speed limit review during this time.
-In New Zealand and overseas the 'Safe System' approach is used to manage risk on the transport system.
-It is a globally recognised road safety method proven to reduce road harm.
+The New Zealand Government's Road to Zero strategy is built on an approach to manage risk on the transport system.
+It is known as the 'Safe System', which is a globally recognised road safety method proven to reduce road harm.
+We do this in a proactive way, so we can prevent harm before it happens.
+This means limiting speeds to what a human body can survive in a collision, especially in places where pedestrians and cyclists mix with vehicles - while retaining higher speed limits where people are separated from harmful risks.
 As partners, we work together on all parts of the system; including enforcement, maintenance, education, system leadership, vehicle safety, intersection upgrades, and improvements to public transport.

-70% of crashes causing injury in New Zealand2

-Risk of death vs impact speed
+Speed is involved in more than /0% of crashes causing injury in New Zealand2 Risk of death vs impact speed Km/h

-Km/h